Qboi123/Qplay-Launcher/README.md

 07. Left top press start / home or reopen settings.
 08. Update & security
 09. For developers
-10. Select Apps siteloaden or Mode for developers.
+10. Select Apps sideloaden or Mode for developers.
 (The best is Apps siteloaden)

 ### Install:
 01. Download the setup.msi (the case doesn't matter) from the releases page.